webbjj/clustertools/docs/source/installation.rst

 >>> cd clustertools
 >>> python setup.py install

-At the moment it is not possible to install via ``pip``, however this feature is coming soon.
+It has recently become possible to install ``clustertools`` using pip:

+>>> pip install clustertools

+however please note this has not been thoroughly tested.

 Requirements
 ------------